OfficeDev/Microsoft-Teams-Samples/samples/graph-pinned-messages/nodejs/README.md

 - Enable implicit grant by checking the following boxes:
     ✔ ID Token
     ✔ Access Token
 14. Navigate to the **Certificates & secrets**.
 In the Client secrets section, click on "+ New client secret".
 Add a description(Name of the secret) for the secret and select “Never” for Expires.
 Click "Add".
-Once the client secret is created, copy its value, it need to be placed in the appsettings.json.
+Once the client secret is created, copy its value, it need to be placed in the env file.

 ## To try this sample